FarhanShares/laravel-mediaman/README.md

 ```bash
 composer require farhanshares/laravel-mediaman
 ```
 The package should be auto discovered by Laravel unless you've disabled auto-discovery mode.
-In that case, add the service provider to your config/app.php file:
+In that case, add the service provider to your config/app.php:

 `FarhanShares\MediaMan\MediaManServiceProvider::class`